CUSTOMER ANALYTICS2025-11-10

 By using these datasets to identify customers with similar characteristics, marketers can create targeted experiences for them across multiple platforms.

-The ultimate vision for identity resolution platforms is to be able to take in all of this customer data and then use it to create a branded experience for each individual customer.
+The ultimate vision for identity resolution platforms is to collect all this customer data and then utilize it to create a personalized, branded experience for each customer.

-“Data, Location and People” services can provide extra value to brands today in leveraging the information that has been collected about a customer.
+"Data, Location, and People" services can provide extra value to brands today by leveraging the information that has been collected about their customers.

-A customer data platform (CDP) helps interpret customer data so that you can create effective, personalized customer experiences.
+A customer data platform (CDP) helps you interpret customer data, enabling the creation of practical, personalized customer experiences.

-CDPs like Express Analytics’ Oyster have the ability to collect and unify all customer-related data, across online and offline touchpoints, to create a 360-degree view of a single user.
+CDPs like Express Analytics' Oyster can collect and unify all customer-related data across online and offline touchpoints, creating a 360-degree view of a single user.

 Thus, it helps manage fragmented data across multiple channels so you can track customer behavior and deliver intelligent recommendations (in real-time).